And while we’re at it, let’s talk about your libido.

 Imagine this heart space as open.

 This year, by focusing on nourishing and loving ourselves- warts and all, we can then spread that love: to our partners, families, communities, and the world.

-Chinese Medicine Supports Your Libido.
+Acupuncture and Chinese Medicine Also Supports Your Libido.

-Well, it can’t get you a date on Valentine’s Day, and it can’t call a sitter for the kids, but acupuncture can help your Valentine’s Day in many ways.
+Acupuncture can’t get you a date on Valentine’s Day, and it can’t call a sitter for the kids, but acupuncture can help your Valentine’s Day in many ways.

 Acupuncture directly addresses the cause of your low libido by: